 Sometimes we don’t do what we love to do because we think it has to look a certain way, and we haven’t ever thought about how to make it work in our current situation.

 Just because you don’t have money for a dinner and movie date night doesn’t mean you can’t cuddle on the couch and watch a favorite show.

 Life is not all or nothing.
-Maybe there is a hobby you want to start, but you are waiting for the stars to align so you can take a class.
+Maybe there is a hobby you want to start, like for example, play game win real money, but you are waiting for the stars to align so you can do it.
+Or maybe you want to take a class.
 Don’t wait for the class!
 Get in the kitchen, get behind the camera, get to a canvas, and start now.
 Have fun!
 No one is looking over your shoulder.
 Play is freedom.